[updated March 2020]

 Just like everywhere else I’ve lived, the weather here is the butt of many jokes and is known for its changeable conditions.
 Here, they always say, “four seasons in one day.”
-One morning it can soar into the 100s and then later that afternoon it’s 60 degrees and rainy.
-This January’s 43.9ºC (111ºF) day broke a record and was Melbourne’s hottest since 1939.
-I think Maria Sharapova was sweating her pants off because she was playing that day (wouldn’t all the guys like to see that?)!
+One morning it can soar into the 100s (F) and then later that afternoon it’s 60ºF degrees and rainy.
+When I was there it reached 43.9ºC (111ºF) in January breaking a record and was Melbourne’s hottest since 1939.

 Getting Around Melbourne

-Melbourne’s famous tramway system is the largest outside of Europe and the fourth largest in the world.
-It stretches along 244 kilometers (152 miles) of track, and has 450 trams.
+Melbourne’s famous tramway system is said to now be the largest in the world.
+Operating continuously in Melbourne since 1885, it now stretches along 250 kilometres (160 miles) of track, and has 493 trams.
 A free city tour tram circles the central business district forming a loop around it.

-I took advantage of this Chicago-like cycle-friendly city by renting a bike for a few weeks and using it to tour around and as my main transport method to and from work.
-I was lucky enough to score an excellent deal on the rental thanks to the fact that all the Brunswick Street Cycle Shop guys and gals come in to the café where I work to get their lunches and coffees.
+I took advantage of this cycle-friendly city by renting a bike for a few weeks and using it to tour around and as my main transport method to and from work.
+I was lucky enough to score an excellent deal on the rental thanks to the fact that all the Brunswick Street Cycle Shop guys and gals came in to the café where I worked to get their lunches and coffees.
 Apparently TV jobs aren’t the only ones with perks!